TheRealReal/conn_grpc/guides/overview.md

 end
 ```

-Then add `DemoChannel` to your supervision tree, and call `get/0` anywhere in your application to get your channel connection:
+Then add `DemoChannel` to your supervision tree, and call `get/0` from anywhere in your application to get your channel connection:

 ```elixir
 {:ok, channel} = DemoChannel.get()